 When do you require protein supplements?

-Protein supplements should usually come into picture only when:
+Protein supplements should usually come into the picture only when:

-• Medical conditions like cancer, AIDS, burns and some other diseases (this is usually decided by the doctor and the dietician).
+- Medical conditions like cancer, AIDS, burns, and some other diseases (this is usually decided by the doctor and the dietitian).

-• A pregnant woman is not able to consume healthy well balanced diet according to the nutritional requirement.
+- A pregnant woman is not able to consume a healthy well-balanced diet according to the nutritional requirement.

 Are Protein supplements safe for daily consumption?

-When these foods are not included in the diet or you are under very high intensity weight training only then go for a protein supplement under the guidance of your dietician.
+When these foods are not included in the diet or you are under very high-intensity weight training only then go for a protein supplement under the guidance of your dietitian.

-Including a very high amount of protein in your diet has its own side effects like bloating, nausea, diarrhea, headache, skin problems, etc. So next time you think of buying a protein supplement, make sure you get a prescription from your Dietitian!
+Including a very high amount of protein in your diet has its own side effects like bloating, nausea, diarrhea, headache, skin problems, etc. So next time you think of buying a protein supplement, make sure you get approval from a fitness instructor and a prescription from your dietitian!